pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/Localization/HowTranslationsAreHandledByTheSystem/Index.rst

   the language but can be any unique 2-char combination.

-- **Label files:** All labels for the backend (and frontend) are stored in “locallang-XML” (llXML) files located in extensions.
-They are named according to the scheme “locallang\*.xml”.
-The default labels  *must be english!* The system extension “lang” contains labels for the core system.
+- **Label files:** All labels for the backend (and frontend) are stored in "locallang-XML" (llXML) files located in extensions.
+They are named according to the scheme "locallang\*.xml".
+The default labels  *must be english!* The system extension "lang" contains labels for the core system.

   - *Notice:* "locallang\*.php" files is an old alternative still supported but deprecated; They contain the $LOCAL\_LANG array in a PHP script which is simply included.
-Old “locallang.php” files can be converted to llXML files using the extension “extdeveval”
+Old "locallang.php" files can be converted to llXML files using the extension "extdeveval"

 - **Localization methods:** The "language" class (from sysext/lang/lang.php) contains methods for requesting labels out of